Welcome to July's Meezer Musings!

 So our final section provides some Topical Tips and ideas for keeping your cats cool in a heatwave.

+Most of us in the northern hemisphere are heading towards the summer months.
 Cats usually enjoy warm weather and are fairly heat-tolerant, but can suffer from dehydration and heatstroke when temperatures soar.

 With that in mind, here are ten tips for keeping your cat cool, healthy and happy in the summer months.

 To end with something completely different, a couple of months back our Meezer Musings topic was Siamese cats in books, and I've written in other places about Siamese cats in movies and other art forms, so I was amused to stumble across the poster below on Etsy recently.

 Siamese cats are well-represented by DC (That Darn Cat), Pyewacket (Bell, Book and Candle), and Si and Am (Lady and the Tramp).

 There are also honorable mentions for two Himalayans - Dickens, from the TV series Tucker's Witch, and Mr Jinx, who starred alongside Robert de Niro in the movie Meet The Parents.
 See if you can spot them all!

 That's all for this month but I'll be back at the end of August.
 Meanwhile, wherever you are, stay safe, stay healthy and stay happy.